phan/phan/README.md

 # Features

+Phan is a static analyzer that looks for common issues and will verify type compatibility on various operations when type information is available or can be deduced.
+Phan does not make any serious attempt to understand flow control and narrow types based on conditionals.

+Phan is able to perform the following kinds of analysis.

-* Checks for all methods, functions, classes, traits, interfaces, constants, properties and variables to be defined and accessible.
+* Check for all methods, functions, classes, traits, interfaces, constants, properties and variables to be defined and accessible.
-* Checks for type safety and arity issues on method/function/closure calls.
+* Check for type safety and arity issues on method/function/closure calls.
-* Checks for PHP7/PHP5 backward compatibility
+* Check for PHP7/PHP5 backward compatibility
-* Checks for sanity with array accesses
+* Check for sanity with array accesses
-* Checks for type safety on binary operations
+* Check for type safety on binary operations
-* Checks for valid and type safe return values on methods, functions, and closures
+* Check for valid and type safe return values on methods, functions, and closures
-* Checks for No-Ops on arrays, closures, constants, properties, variables.
+* Check for No-Ops on arrays, closures, constants, properties, variables.
-* Checks for unused/dead code.
+* Check for unused/dead code.
-* Checks for classes, functions and methods being redefined
+* Check for classes, functions and methods being redefined
 * Supports namespaces, traits and variadics
 * Supports [Union Types](https://github.com/etsy/phan/wiki/About-Union-Types)
 * Supports generic arrays such as `int[]`, `UserObject[]`, etc..